lemmensangeloucll/Data-Groep-02/3-Create database.md

     ON UPDATE NO ACTION
     );

-CREATE TABLE IF NOT EXISTS R1TX32_team02.reservaties_has_arrangement ( reservatie INT NOT NULL, arrangement INT NOT NULL,
+CREATE TABLE IF NOT EXISTS reservaties_has_arrangement ( reservatie INT NOT NULL, arrangement INT NOT NULL,
   PRIMARY KEY (reservatie, arrangement),